Homemade Brownies (In Microwave, No Mixer, 8 Minutes)

 microwave brownie batter in dish

-Serve the brownies with a little ice cream, whipped cream, dusted icing/confectioner sugar or a berry sauce.
-Or simply with fresh berries.
-If you are looking for a decadent splurge, ice them with our 3-minute chocolate buttercream icing.
+Serve the brownies with a little ice cream, whipped cream, dusted powdered (confectioner/powdered sugar), or a berry sauce.
+Or simply top them with fresh berries.
+If you are looking for a decadent splurge, ice them with our 3-minute chocolate buttercream icing (my fave!)

 Is it OK if my brownies are slightly wet in the middle when they come out of the microwave?

-Yes, slight under baking is good for fudgier brownies as long as they are not raw.
-The brownies will finishing setting while they cool.
-If you prefer cakier brownies, add a few more seconds at a time (say, a total of 10-30 seconds) until a tester comes out dry.
+Yes, slight under-baking is good for fudgier brownies as long as they are not raw.
+The brownies will finish setting while they cool.
+If you prefer cakier brownies, add a few more seconds at a time (about a total of 10-30 seconds) until a tester comes out dry.

 Will the microwave cook time be different if my microwave power/wattage is lower?

 Yes.
-These brownies used to take me 6 minutes in my old 600 watt microwave back in the day.
+This brownie recipe used to take me 6 minutes in my old 600 watt microwave back in the day.
 And now just over 3 minutes.
 See various watts and times in the recipe notes.

 What makes a brownie fudgy or cakey?

-Fudginess and chewiness in a brownie comes from the fat (butter and chocolate) as well as under baking.
+Fudginess and chewiness in a brownie come from the fat (butter and chocolate) as well as under baking.
 Brownies will get more chewy the next day.
-If you prefer a cakier brownie, I suggest reducing the butter just a little, skipping the chocolate chips and adding a few more seconds in the microwave.
+If you prefer a cakier brownie, I suggest reducing the butter just a little, skipping the chocolate chips, and adding a few more seconds in the microwave.

-Looking for more ideas?
+Looking for more easy snack ideas?
 Check out our full list of sweets and treats (30 minutes or less)

 microwave brownie topped with ice cream p2